pstefanovic/grpc-load-balancing/README.md

-[xDS API](https://github.com/cncf/xds) (_x_ discover service, originally from [envoy](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/operations/dynamic_configuration)) is an attempt at a standard API that different proxy solutions implement to load and adapt into their vendor-specific configuration.
+[xDS API](https://github.com/cncf/xds) (_x_ discover service, originally from [envoy](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/operations/dynamic_configuration)) is an attempt at a standard API that different proxy products implement to load and adapt into their vendor-specific configuration.
-Such API decouples proxies and configuration management and allows altering proxy solutions "seamlessly" (at least in terms configuration management solution).
+Such API decouples proxies and configuration management and allows altering proxy solutions "seamlessly" (at least in terms of a configuration management solution).

 Configuration could be managed in various ways, for example, by plugging into k8s API and augmenting it using CRDs.
 Once created/updated etc., the configuration is fed into proxies through xDS API.
 Essentially, proxies receive their